spencerwalls/CCPS-616/README.md

 My work from the Algorithms course at Ryerson University.
-Each lab folder is complete with source code and lab instruction files, as well as input/output files where relevant.
+Each lab folder contains the following:
+- lab instructions
+- source code
+- example input/output files where applicable